mfaani/mfaani/content/posts/training/what-resources-does-apple-provide-for-teaching-ios-to-students.md

 - Apple also has a 'Teacher Guide' for its [Every Can Code Puzzles](https://books.apple.com/us/book/everyone-can-code-puzzles-teacher-guide/id1481279144) & [Everyone Can Code Adventures](https://books.apple.com/us/book/everyone-can-code-adventures-teacher-guide/id1514850776) tutorials.
 They're available to download from iBooks app.
 They have really good recommendations for what to say during the class, lots of nice images and (graphical) solutions.

 #### Teacher forums
-Also since late Aug 2022, Apple has launched forums: https://education.apple.com/en/community
+- Also since late Aug 2022, Apple has launched forums: https://education.apple.com/en/community
+- Can also search for `#AppleEDUchat` `#AppleTeacher` on Twitter.

 #### How to start a coding club